owl-lisp/owl/doc/manual.md

 languages which had a small core of features, on top of which you could build the rest of the system.
 Forth and Lisp are common examples of such languages.

-The goal of Owl Lisp has not at any point been to become han ultimate Lisp and take over the world. Ïn fact, this has been an anti-goal.
+The goal of Owl Lisp has not at any point been to become an ultimate Lisp and take over the world. Ïn fact, this has been an anti-goal.
 The goal has been to remain simple while incrementally growing only features required to enable building the kinds of programs it is actually used for.
 While